kyr0/defuss/README.md

   </td>
   <td>

-  Hello, hello, I'm Professor Defuss!
-Hmm-ya, yes, yes, I can be a bit fussy at times, but don't sratch your head!
-I'll teach you how defuss actually works - aaand to write simple, elegant code... errm - defuss'ed code!
+  Hello, hello, I'm Professor Defuss! *Hmm-ya, yes, yes*, I can be a bit *fussy* at times, but don't sratch your head!
+I'll teach you how defuss actually works - aaand to write simple, elegant code... *errm* - *defuss'ed* code!
 Because, as my dear uncle Einstein used to say: "Everything should be made as simple as possible, but not simpler!"

   </td>
   </tr>